Skip to main content

 When someone comments, reply fast.
 Not with "Thanks!" - with something that continues the conversation.
 Ask a follow-up question.
 Share a quick story.
 Give them a reason to come back.

-I ran a test where I replied to every comment within 15 minutes for one week, then ignored comments for a week.
-The engaged week had 2.3x higher reach on average.
-Not because the algorithm magically rewards nice people - because each reply notification brought commenters back, triggering more replies, which the algorithm sees as active conversation.
+Reply to every comment within the first 15 minutes for a week, then go quiet the next week, and the difference in reach is hard to miss.
+Not because the algorithm magically rewards nice people, but because each reply notification brings commenters back, triggering more replies, which the algorithm reads as active conversation.

 Some creators double their reach just by being present in the first hour.
 It's not a hack.
 It's just showing up.